 For all the styles of musics to play on the guitar you need to know of the basics.

 To play rock, blues or pop you'll need to: train and muscle your fingers, gain flexibility, strength, speed, coordination and precision.
-Master your fretboard and work on your fingerstyle.
-You can also do daily harmonic or arpeggio exercises.
-Each music style has its own codes and characteristics and this’ll condition the efforts and time for you to totally master it.
+You'll need to master your fretboard and work on your fingerstyle.
+You can also do daily harmonic or arpeggio exercises - and you might benefit from learning a bit of music theory.

 Whether it's funk, rock'n'roll, hard rock or punk, a guitar player is bound to encounter difficulties during his training and guitar lessons.
 You'll also need to leave your preconceived ideas on guitar and different styles behind.

-Effectively train your fingers: this is the basis of your guitar practice.
+- Effectively train your fingers: this is the basis of your guitar practice.
 If your fingers aren't sufficiently trained and if all your muscles aren't heated up you'll never achieve all the potential development desired in your specific guitar style.
 By working out your finger muscles and the flexibility of your wrists and forearms you'll be able to control your fingers while being relaxed and at ease.

 Rock'n'roll appeared in the 1950s in the United States.
 It came from blues, rhythm & blues, country and gospel.
 Guitarists like Chuck Berry, Little Richard and Bill Haley propelled it and brought music into a new era.

 To learn this musical genre you need to equip yourself with a vintage semi-hollow guitar such as a Gibson ES or a solid body such as a Telecaster.

-Chuck Berry playing the guitar
+Each sound must be sharp to favor fast and jerky rhythms.
 The amps are powerful and there're practically no sound effects even though some reverb can be used.
-Rock

 In the logical extension of rock'n'roll, rock has become the unavoidable movement of the electric guitar.
 It's less of a dancing evolution than its predecessor.
-It opened the way for what we called the first “Guitar-heroes” such as Jimi Hendrix, Jimi Page, Clapton or Jeff Beck in the 60's.
+It opened the way for what we called the first "guitar heroes", such as Jimi Hendrix, Jimi Page, Clapton or Jeff Beck in the 60's.

 To play rock you need a minimalist spirit because it's built around powerful sound.
 Rock is played hard on a basis of chords mostly stemmed from blues.
-Learn how to play the guitar by watching Jimmy Hendrix

-A guitar like LesPaul (Gibson) or a Stratocaster (Fender) is ideal.
-For sound effects just turn to a Wha pedal or a Fuzz for solos.
+A guitar like Les Paul (Gibson) or a Stratocaster (Fender) is ideal.
+For sound effects just turn to a wha pedal or a fuzz for solos.

 For rock it's better to learn to play the electric guitar.
-Hard Rock

 Developed around rock and in a similar but more violent spirit of rebellion, hard-rock highlights guitars and their distortions with singing.

 To play this extreme music style you have to push rock to its utmost.
 It's a muscular music: riffs are heavier, contain more distortion, singing is often perched in the treble, volume is impressive, guitars are often carried very low at the end of the strap.
-The Scorpions

 Guitarists become virtuosos.